 The general secretary of the GMB union, Paul Kenny, urged the party to reconnect with workers through policies on jobs, pay and public services.

 This follows shadow chancellor Ed Balls' decision to support government curbs on public sector salaries.

-The GMB gives Labour about £2m a year.'Not tenable'
+The GMB gives Labour about £2m a year.